RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 **Goals/Deliverables:**\
 A working Rocket.Chat App that can generate newsletter for a user group or team.

 **Project Duration:** 90 hours (Small)

+**Difficulty:** Easy

+### AI C/C++, Java, Javascript, Typescript, Python Programmer

+**Mentors:** TBD

+**Description:**
+Create a Rocket.Chat app that will write short code modules in C/C++, Java, Javascript, Typescript or Python based on specification supplied by the user.
+The app should leverage modern open source LLMs (Mistral, CodeLlama,  WizardCode, Llama2, Phi, and so on) to write the code.
+The user must be able to quickly reject and ask for a new variation of the code if desired;  the user should also be able to augment/fine-tune the system prompt for more precise code generation (designing an intuitive Ux here can be tricky).
+Minor editing of generated code should be allowed and easy to make.
+Finally accepted generated code should be available to be injected into the current channel as a syntax highlighted message, shared to external application, or added to Github (with the associated credentials configured) as a pull request.

+**Desired Skills:**
+Rocket.Chat App development.
+LLM prompt design/engineering.

+**Goals/Deliverables:**
+A working  Rocket.Chat App that can act as a programming assistant to any developer user of Rocket.Chat.

+**Project Duration:** 90 hours (Small)